Ben Whishaw: Career

-Whishaw was involved in many productions with Big Spirit Youth Theatre, including If This Is a Man (also performed as The Drowned & The Saved), a piece devised by the company based on the book of the same name by Primo Levi, a chemist, writer and survivor of Auschwitz concentration camp.
+Whishaw was involved in many productions with Big Spirit Youth Theatre, including If This Is a Man (also performed as The Drowned & The Saved), a piece devised by the company based on the book of the same name by Primo Levi, an Italian chemist, writer and survivor as a young man of Auschwitz concentration camp.
 It was adapted as a physical theatre piece by the group and taken to the 1995 Edinburgh Festival, where it garnered five-star reviews and great critical acclaim.

 As the lead in Trevor Nunn's 2004 production of Hamlet at the Old Vic, Whishaw received highly favourable reviews, was nominated for the Olivier Award for Best Actor and received third prize at the Ian Charleson Awards.
 The role was shared with Al Weaver in an unusual arrangement.
 Whishaw played all nights except for Mondays and matinées.
 Nunn is reported to have made this arrangement due to the youth of the two actors playing the lead, to relieve some of the pressure on each.

 His film and television credits include Layer Cake and Chris Morris's 2005 sitcom Nathan Barley, in which he played a character called Pingu.
 He was named "Most Promising Newcomer" at the 2001 British Independent Film Awards for My Brother Tom.
 In 2005 he was nominated as best actor in four award programs for his portrayal of Hamlet.
 He also played Keith Richards in the Brian Jones biopic Stoned.
 In the spring of 2005, Whishaw received much attention for his role as a drug dealer in the world premiere of Philip Ridley's controversial stage play Mercury Fur.

-In Perfume, Whishaw played Jean-Baptiste Grenouille, a perfume maker whose craft turns deadly.
-The film was released in Germany in September 2006 and in America in December 2006.
+In the film Perfume (2006), Whishaw played Jean-Baptiste Grenouille, a perfume maker whose craft turns deadly.
+The film was released in Germany in September 2006 and in the United States in December 2006.
 In the same year, Whishaw worked on Paweł Pawlikowski's abandoned The Restraint of Beasts.

-Whishaw appeared as one of the Bob Dylan reincarnations in I'm Not There in 2007, in the BBC's Criminal Justice in 2008, in a new adaptation of Brideshead Revisited, and in a stage adaptation of The Idiot at the National Theatre called ...some trace of her.
+Whishaw appeared as one of the Bob Dylan reincarnations in the film I'm Not There in 2007, in the BBC's series Criminal Justice in 2008, in a new film adaptation of Brideshead Revisited, and in a stage adaptation of The Idiot at the National Theatre called ...some trace of her.

-At the end of 2009 he starred in Cock, a new play by Mike Bartlett at the Royal Court Theatre, about a gay man who falls in love with a woman.
+At the end of 2009, he starred in Cock, a new play by Mike Bartlett at the Royal Court Theatre, about a gay man who falls in love with a woman.
 In 2009 he also starred as the poet John Keats in the film Bright Star.
 In February 2010, Whishaw made a successful off-Broadway debut at MCC Theater in the American premiere of the awarding-winning play The Pride by Alexi Kaye Campbell.
-He played Ariel in Julie Taymor's 2010 film adaptation of The Tempest and was featured in The Hour, a BBC Two drama series.
+He played Ariel in Julie Taymor's 2010 film adaptation of The Tempest, and was featured in The Hour (2011), a BBC Two drama series.